 Where Can You Avoid Paying Taxes?
 22 Countries with Zero or Very Low Taxation

-Such tax-free countries are ideal for diversifying your income and optimizing your tax burden.
-We will give examples of such tax-free countries and tell you about the nuances that are worth considering.
+Tax-free countries are ideal for diversifying your income and optimizing your overall tax burden.
+We present examples of such destinations and highlight nuances you should consider.

-The UAE is known for its favorable tax regime and high standard of living:
+The UAE offers a highly favorable tax regime and a high standard of living:

 - Income tax: not available for individuals.